Olmsted-Beil Farmhouse

 United States

-About Olmsted-Beil Farmhouse
+About Olmsted-Beil House

 He redesigned the grounds to improve their aesthetics and utility, including moving structures to improve views of the nearby Raritan Bay.
-He created winding roads and paths, refined drainage techniques for improving sanitation and planted native and exotic trees in great numbers and variety.
+He created winding roads and paths, refined drainage techniques for improving sanitation and planted native and exotic trees in great variety.
 Some tree species he planted at the farm were featured prominently in his designs for Central Park and other spaces.

 DRAG

-Olmsted-Beil House by Adriano Chinellato
+Olmsted-Beil House.
+Photo by Adriano Chinellato.

-Olmsted-Beil House in Fall by Adriano Chinellato
+Facade of Olmsted-Beil House in early Spring.
+Photo by Adriano Chinellato.

-Olmsted-Beil House in Spring by Maureen Marlow
+Olmsted-Beil House in Spring.
+Photo by Maureen Marlow.

 Olmsted-Beil House in Winter by Adriano Chinellato